Microsoft EA

 1. Who can sell Microsoft EA?

-• Microsoft EAs are typically sold through Microsoft-authorized licensing solution providers with specific qualifications and authorization to sell and manage EAs.
+• Microsoft EAs are typically sold through Microsoft-authorized licensing solution providers, which have specific qualifications and authorization to sell and manage EAs.

 2. Can you negotiate with Microsoft?